natolambert/rlhf-book/README.md

 Run `make` to create files.
 Run `make files` to move files into place for figures, pdf linked, etc.

+### Known Conversion Issues

+With the nested structure used for the website the section links between chapters in the PDF are broken.
+We are opting for this in favor of a better web experience, but best practice is to not put any links to `rlhfbook.com` within the markdown files.
+Non-html versions will not be well suited to them.

 ### Installing

 Please, check [this page](http://pandoc.org/installing.html) for more information.
 On ubuntu, it